capturingtime/rpi_provisioning/README.md

-# rpi_digital_signage
+# rpi_provisioning
-Scripts and services that manage functions for Raspberry Pis acting as 'digital signage'
+Scripts and services that manage functions for Raspberry Pis acting as 'digital signage' or other functions